 Life annuity: An annuity under which payments are guaranteed for the life of the annuitant.

-Liquidity: Refers to the ease with which an investment may be converted to cash at a reasonable price.
+Liquidity: The ease with which an investment may be converted to cash at a reasonable price.

-Management expense ratio (MER): The MER tells an investor the total costs of operating a mutual fund.
-It is expressed as a percentage of fund’s average total assets, e.g. 2.1%.
-In almost all cases, the MER includes a payment to the investor’s financial advisor.
+Management Expense Ratio (MER): An indication of the cost of operating and distributing a mutual fund, expressed as a percentage of the fund’s average total assets, e.g. 2.1%.
+In Canada, the MER usually includes a payment to the investor’s dealer firm.

-Management fee: The sum paid to the investment adviser by the investment fund for supervising its portfolio and administering its operations.
+Management fee: The sum paid to the fund manager by the investment fund for supervising its portfolio and administering its operations.